 Without a doubt, the Transferwise Debit Card is the best card for travelling anywhere, not just in Bali.
 I have been using Transferwise to transfer money between different currencies for several years, and they have the best exchange rates of any financial institution, and definitely far better than your bank or even your bank-issued travel card.

 You can move money from your home bank account into your Transferwise account and move it between 59 currencies at the most competitive exchange rates I’ve ever seen for foreign currency transactions.

 You can then spend in those currencies when on holiday.
 For example, while in Bali, you can move money into Indonesian Rupiah within your Transferwise account, and spend in Rupiah while in Bali with no fees or transaction charges, exactly the same as if you were using a local account.

-You can read more about the Travel Debit Card here.
+You can read more about the Transferwise Debit Card here.